natenka/q_and_a/code/02_explore_network_map/README_ENG.md

 the neighbors information for that device.
 Thus, you need to traverse the entire network and collect information about devices and topology.

+> The command is written for Cisco IOS and CDP, but any vendor and appropriate command can be used to view CDP/LDP neighbor information.

 For example, if the topology looks like this and the IP address of R1 is known: